-However, the amount of storage space you need for your system is entirely subjective.
+However, the storage space you need for your system is entirely subjective.
 In other words, the amount of storage you need, SSD or HDD, depends upon how many games or programs you wish to install on your PC.

-Difference Between Hot Data vs Cold Data
+Difference Between Hot Data vs. Cold Data

 Essentially, SSD should ONLY be used for hot data.

-SSD vs HDD – Hot Data vs Archiving
+SSD vs. HDD – Hot Data vs. Archiving

 SSDs are expensive.
 They are almost four times as expensive per GB compared to an HDD.